History of the bikini: Acceptance

-Then U.S. President George W. Bush with Misty May-Treanor (left) and Kerri Walsh Jennings of the U.S. Women's Beach Volleyball team (in their bikini uniforms) at the 2008 Beijing Olympics.
+Then U.S. president George W. Bush with Misty May-Treanor (left) and Kerri Walsh Jennings of the U.S. Women's Beach Volleyball team (in their bikini uniforms) at the 2008 Beijing Olympics.

 In France, Réard's company folded in 1988, four years after his death.

 By that year the bikini made up nearly 20% of swimsuit sales, more than any other model in the US.
 As skin cancer awareness grew and a simpler aesthetic defined fashion in the 1990s, sales of the skimpy bikini decreased dramatically.
 The new swimwear code was epitomized by surf star Malia Jones, who appeared on the June 1997 cover of Shape Magazine wearing a halter top two-piece for rough water.
 After the 90s, however, the bikini came back again.
 US market research company NPD Group reported that sales of two-piece swimsuits nationwide jumped 80% in two years.
 On one hand the one-piece made a big comeback in the 1980s and early 1990s, on the other bikinis became briefer with the string bikini in the 1970s and 1980s.

-The "-kini family" (as dubbed by author William Safire), including the "-ini sisters" (as dubbed by designer Anne Cole) has grown to include a large number of subsequent variations, often with a hilarious lexicon — string bikini, monokini or numokini (top part missing), seekini (transparent bikini), tankini (tank top, bikini bottom), camikini (camisole top and bikini bottom), hikini, thong, slingshot, minimini, teardrop, and micro.
-In just one major fashion show in 1985, there were two-piece suits with cropped tank tops instead of the usual skimpy bandeaux, suits that are bikinis in front and one-piece behind, suspender straps, ruffles, and daring, navel-baring cutouts.
-To meet the fast changing tastes, some of the manufacturers have made a business out of making made-to-order bikinis in around seven minutes.
-The world's most expensive bikini, made up of over 150 carat of flawless diamonds and worth a massive £20 million, was designed in February 2006 by Susan Rosen.
+The "-kini family" (as dubbed by author William Safire), including the "-ini sisters" (as dubbed by designer Anne Cole) has grown to include a number of variations, including the string bikini, monokini or numokini (top part missing), seekini (transparent bikini), tankini (tank top, bikini bottom), camikini (camisole top and bikini bottom), hikini, thong, slingshot, minimini, teardrop, and micro.
+In one fashion show in 1985, there were two-piece swimsuits with cropped tank tops instead of the usual skimpy bandeaux, swimsuits that were bikinis in front and one-piece behind, suspender straps, ruffles, and navel-baring cutouts.
+To meet fast-changing tastes, a Floridian manufacturer began producing made-to-order bikinis in around seven minutes.
+The world's most expensive bikini, made up of over 150 carat of diamonds and worth £20 million, was designed in February 2006 by Susan Rosen.